MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/sql-always-on.md

 ### Before installing Service Manager on an availability group

 1. Ensure that you use the Group Listener Name and port when installing Service Manager for the databases that are going to be added to the availability databases.
-2. The first management server will use the Group Listener to get the primary SQL instance, and will install the databases on that instance.
+2. The first management server will use the Group Listener to get the primary SQL instance and will install the databases on that instance.

 ### After installing the first management server

 1. Ensure that the recovery model of the database is full.
 Open **SQL Server Management Studio** and connect to the instance where the database(s) are installed.
 Right-click the targeted database, and select its **properties**  and then select  **Options**.
-If the recovery model is not listed as **Full** , then select  **Full**  from the drop-down list.
+If the recovery model isn't listed as **Full** , then select  **Full**  from the dropdown list.
-2. Create a full back up the databases.
+2. Create a full backup of the databases.
 3. Use SQL Server Management Studio to add the databases to the availability databases.
 When adding the databases to the availability databases under  **Select Data Synchronization**, three choices are possible:  **Full** ,  **Join only**  and  **Skip initial data synchronization**.
 Choose the option that is most appropriate for you.
 We recommend selecting  **Full**  and allowing the  **Add Database wizard**  to create a full backup and restore of the databases on the secondary replicas.
 More steps might or might not be needed depending on which choice you made.
-See  [Manually Prepare a Secondary Database for an Availability Group (SQL Server)](/sql/database-engine/availability-groups/windows/manually-prepare-a-secondary-database-for-an-availability-group-sql-server) for more information.
+For more information, see [Manually Prepare a Secondary Database for an Availability Group (SQL Server)](/sql/database-engine/availability-groups/windows/manually-prepare-a-secondary-database-for-an-availability-group-sql-server).

 ## Use an existing management group